 The newly launched Human Rights Student Scholars program offers selected NYU law students the opportunity to be a part of the Center community through close interaction with CHRGJ faculty and staff.
 Student Scholars will contribute to the Center’s research projects as paid research assistants, while also working on their own independent writing projects under the guidance of CHRGJ directors.
-For its pilot year, the new Human Rights Student Scholars Program will run from November to May 2017.
-The deadline for applications is Monday, October 31st at 5pm.

 Human Rights Student Scholars will work with CHRGJ directors to further the Center’s research agenda and help design and implement the Center’s projects, conferences, workshops, and other programming.
 CHRGJ works across a rich and diverse range of issues.
 The Center houses the work of two UN mandates (Extreme Poverty and Right to Truth, Justice, Reparation, and Guarantees of Non-Recurrence), the Just Security blog, and the Global Justice Clinic.
 Additionally, CHRGJ directors and staff are working on projects relating to inequality and the global economy with a focus on the intersection between human rights and tax policy; transitional justice; data visualization; human rights methodology; vicarious trauma and resilience among human rights defenders; and U.S. national security law and international law involving use of force and armed conflict.
 Student Scholars may also be involved in developing new projects relating to racial injustice and Islamophobia in the U.S., the inter-American system, and the motivation of national security elites.
 For additional information on CHRGJ’s current research, please visit our website.